Cuprate/monero-book/src/consensus_rules/transactions/pre_rct.md

 ## Amount Of Signatures In A Ring

-For a ring signature at a certain index, the input at that same index must have the same amount of decoys as the ring signature has signatures[^amt-of-sigs].
+For a ring signature at a certain index, the input at that same index must have the same amount of ring members as the ring signature has signatures[^amt-of-sigs].

 ## Signatures Must Be Canonical